 Ken: I try not to think about any health challenges that may happen next month or next year.
 Joni’s cancer may return.
 Her pain may get worse.
 I have to live one day at a time leaning on God’s grace that’s new every morning.
-There’s no sense worrying about tomorrow, because there’s no grace available for that.
-But that’s a great way to live, really.
+There’s no sense worrying about tomorrow because there’s no grace available for that — but that’s a great way to live.

 JBU: How do you find joy when the challenges of your situation are so great?

-Ken: I think when we obey God, when we are in the middle of His will; the byproduct He gives is His joy.
-And the more we obey Him in the midst of greater and greater challenges, the deeper His joy.
+Ken: I think when we obey God, when we are in the middle of His will, the byproduct He gives is His joy.
+And the more we obey Him amid greater and greater challenges, the deeper His joy.
 Joni often says, “God gives His joy on His terms, and those terms call for us to in some measure suffer as His Son suffered when He walked on earth.”
 Suffering and joy are linked together.

 JBU: How do you find time and energy to strengthen your marriage and have fun together?

-Ken: Joni and I love to travel and enjoy new experiences–we like to go to the Sierras, recently we went to Hawaii and I took her snorkeling where she saw a giant sea turtle, we go to the movies, and she really enjoys my hobby of fly fishing.
-It can’t be all about the disability.
-And it’s not.
+Ken: Joni and I love to travel and enjoy new experiences.
+We like to go to the Sierras; recently we went to Hawaii and I took her snorkeling where she saw a giant sea turtle; we go to the movies; she really enjoys my fly-fishing hobby.
+It can’t be all about the disability — and it’s not.

 JBU: How do you keep going when you get so weary of it all?

-*First published in Just Between Us magazine (justbetweenus.org), Summer, 2013 issue.
+*First published in Just Between Us magazine, Summer, 2013 issue.
 Used with permission.